TilBlechschmidt/NAK-TFL-CookieBanners/src/05_findings.md

 # Findings

+The survey has been conducted over a period of two weeks and 27 people did participate.
+Out of those, three results were invalid due to file corruption and/or circumvention of the survey mechanisms.
+A total of 15 persons gave consent to share their results publicly and the corresponding files will be published in the accompanying GitHub repository^[Link exluded in this version of the document].

 ## Overall

 Even though the overall interaction results are not related to a specific page or cookie banner style, they may still contain valuable insights.
 As seen in [@fig:overall] a majority of cookie banners were ignored with a (+CTR) of 45%^[This states that of all displayed cookie banners only 45% were interacted with].
 This indicates that they are only mildly effective in capturing the users attention in general.
 However, it has to be taken into consideration that participants may have been conditioned to specifically ignore such banners as the concept has been in use since the early 21st century (for more details, refer @sec:history).
 It could also be caused by the short-term nature of the interaction of this survey.
 Users who interact with a page more frequently and for longer durations are expected to behave differently.
 These questions are ideally suited for future research into the topic.